 // ...

-This excerpt from Brogue has all the smells of “update code”—after changing a property of a ring item, we have to call updateRingBonuses()
+This excerpt from Brogue has all the smells of “update code”—after changing the enchant property of a ring item, we have to call updateRingBonuses()

-to trigger a further update to the player’s ring bonuses.
+to trigger a further update to the player’s ring bonus stats.
 There are even more updates to be done for the clairvoyance ring.
 And this is a simple example; often the chain of dependencies is much harder to see.

 You know what code doesn’t have this problem?
 Initial setup code.
 Everything starts in a known state (uninitialised) and it runs once in a known order.
 We can just follow it line-by-line.
 It would be nice if we could write our whole program like that, in some kind of enormous setEntireState()